Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Introduction

 \begin{theorem} Let $\G$ be a graded group.
 For $f \in L^p(\G)$, $1<p<\infty$, and $0<s<\nu$, consider the square function

 Then, $f \in L^p_s(\G)$ if and only if $G_s(f) \in L^p(\G)$.
 Furthermore,

 \end{theorem}

 For the case of the sublaplacian in a stratified Lie group, the semigroup $T_t$ is a symmetric diffusion semigroup in $L^p(\G)$.
 Then, as observed in \cite{CRTN}, this result follows from the results of S. Meda \cite{Meda} that generalize the previous results of E. Stein \cite{Stein-topics} (for the case of $\alpha$ being an integer).
 However, as noticed by Fischer and Ruzhansky in \cite{FR-Sobolev}, for a general Rockland operator in a graded Lie group, the assumptions of S. Meda do not hold as the semigroup generated by $\mathcal{R}$ is not contractive in $L^p(\G)$.
-For this reason, we follow a direct different approach based on showing that $g_\alpha$ coincides with the square function $g_\phi$ associated to an approximation of the identity (given by \eqref{g-phi} below) for an specific choice of $\phi$.
+For this reason, we follow a direct different approach based on showing that $g_\alpha$ coincides with the square function $g_\phi$ associated to an approximation of the identity (given by \eqref{g-phi} below) for a specific choice of $\phi$.
 To our knowledge, this approach is new even in the setting of Euclidean spaces.

 We remark that in \cite[Theorem 2.2]{Cardona-Ruzhansky} a different characterization of $L^p(\G)$ is given using a dyadic Littlewood-Paley partition of the unit.
 In turn, this theorem depends on the generalization of the Mikhlin-Hörmander multiplier theorem in \cite{fischer2014fourier}.
+A similar result in the setting of Lie groups with polynomial growth (endowed with a system of vector fields satisfying the Hörmander condition and the associated sub-Laplacian) was given in \cite{furioli2006littlewood}.
+For more information on this setting see \cite{VSCC}).
+In general, our setting is different since the Rockland operator $\mathcal{R}$ may not be of second order.
+Carnot groups (like the Heisenberg group) are included in both settings.

 As for (ii), in \cite{Strichartz} R. Strichartz gave an intrinsic characterization of the classical potential spaces $L^p_\s$ on $\R^n$ by using the functional